TikTok for charities

 The platform is often lazily touted as the new Vine, which ended back in 2017, but the comparison is only correct in that both platforms deal exclusively in relatively short video content.
 Yet one of the main differences, is also the length of this content.

-TikTok content can be longer (up to 60 seconds), allowing for more in-depth videos: whether in the form of educational content, artistic expression, or simply the same absurd, nonsensical comedy seen on Vine, just a little more of it.
+TikTok has been steadily rolling out longer video lengths.
+It originally only allowed 60 second videos, then upped the limit to three minutes and now, as of March 2022, users have the ability to post videos up to ten minutes long.
+This approach allows for more in-depth videos: whether in the form of educational content, artistic expression, or simply the same absurd, nonsensical comedy seen on Vine, just a little more of it.

 TikTok for good